 Verify that electrical connections are made correctly.

-When not installed in cable trays, cable (CAT-6, fiber optic, and low voltage power) shall be supported with wide base cable hangers rated for proper support of CAT-6, fiber optic, and innerduct cables (compliant with UL and NEC requirements for structured cabling).
+When not installed in cable trays, cable (category-6, fiber optic, and low voltage power) shall be supported with wide base cable hangers rated for proper support of category-6, fiber optic, and innerduct cables (compliant with UL and NEC requirements for structured cabling).

-Cable hangers shall be installed every 3 to 6 feet and shall be rated to support the weight of the cable multiplied by a factor of three (3).
+Cable hangers shall be installed every 3 to 6 feet and shall be rated to support the weight of the cable multiplied by a factor of three.